Roobarb

-Roobarb (also known as Roobarb and Custard) is a British animated children's television series, created by Grange Calveley and originally shown on BBC1 just before the evening news.
-Each cartoon, written by Calveley and directed by Bob Godfrey, was about five minutes long.
-Thirty episodes were made, and the show was first shown on 21 October 1974.
-The theme is that of the friendly rivalry between Roobarb, a green dog with an overactive imagination, and Custard, the mischievous laconic pink cat from next door.
+Roobarb (also known as Roobarb and Custard) is an animated children's television series, created by Grange Calveley and originally shown on BBC1 just before the evening news.
+Each cartoon of the original series, written by Calveley and directed by Bob Godfrey, was about five minutes long.
+Thirty episodes were made, and it was first shown on 21 October 1974.
+The theme is that of the friendly rivalry between Roobarb, a seven-year-old green dog with an overactive imagination, and Custard, the mischievous eight-year-old pink cat from next door.

-The narration of the series was provided by the actor Richard Briers.
+The series later spawned a revival in 2005, which aired on Channel 5's Milkshake block.
+The narration of both series was provided by the actor Richard Briers.
 On 17 February 2013, Briers died, followed four days later by animator Godfrey.

 Original series

 Roobarb is a green dog, and Custard is a pink cat.
 Roobarb is always involved in some kind of misadventure which he approaches with unbounded enthusiasm.
 Custard is cynical and sets out to sabotage Roobarb's fun.
 Which one comes out on top varies from episode to episode.
 Other characters in the series are the birds, who watch the antics of the other two from the safety of a nearby tree, often making snide remarks, and siding with whoever is winning.
 There is also a rather timid, pink mouse as well as the Sun and the Moon, who are depicted as sentient and able to talk to the other characters.

 The series is animated in a deliberately rough style, using marker pens and a very sketchy drawing technique, so that the pictures are constantly "shaking".
 This effect, known to animators as "boiling", gives an energetic character to the show, and was a contrast to the slick, smooth colouring of the American Hanna-Barbera shows that were being shown on British television.
 The series was voiced by actor Richard Briers and the theme tune was written by Johnny Hawksworth for de Wolfe Music.
 It was the first fully animated television series to be made in the United Kingdom.
 The series was later shown in reruns on the American children's television series Eureeka's Castle on Nickelodeon, with an American dub.

-The series was a success, greatly loved by children and adults alike, and winning numerous awards.
+The cartoon was a success, greatly loved by children and adults alike, and winning numerous awards.
 The series was also known for its eccentric use of quirky word play and sight gags.